 Computer hardware engineers are involved in all aspects of computer manufacturing, so a hardware engineer might design, build, test, install or repair computer parts like microchips and circuit boards.
 They must know specific technical information about computer systems and functions, as well as be able to instruct or collaborate with other engineers and technicians.
 Hardware engineers also contribute to the development of related equipment that must work in conjunction with the hardware, such as processors and drives, and document their work in reports.
-The BLS reports that job positions for computer hardware engineers will increase by 3% between 2014 and 2024, slower than the national average.
-The median annual salary for this occupation was $111,730 in May 2015, according to the BLS.
+The BLS reports that job positions for computer hardware engineers will increase as fast as the average between 2018 and 2028.
+The median annual salary for this occupation was $114,600 in May 2018, according to the BLS.

 Requirements for Hardware Engineers

 Computer hardware engineers must have extensive knowledge and a specific skill set, so they usually need at least an undergraduate degree, such as a Bachelor of Science in Electronics Engineering and sometimes have a graduate degree, like a Master of Engineering.
 Computer hardware engineers are typically trained in information technology, networking and microprocessors.